craftcms/cms/docs/templating/craft.session.md

 ### `getReturnUrl()`

-Returns the URL the user was trying to access before getting sent to the login page, because they hit a [`{% requireLogin %}`](tags.md#requireLogin) tag.
+Returns the URL the user was trying to access before getting sent to the login page, because they hit a [requireLogin](tags.md#requireLogin) tag.

 ### `hasFlash()`